2015 May: One day climb to Camels Hump & Johns Peak & Tidbinbilla Peak in Tidbinbilla Nature Reserve, ACT, Australia

 28) DH and I at Tidbinbilla Peak summit

 29) At the summit towards south-west is Tidbinbilla Mountain 1615 m (left arrow) and The Pimple 1462 m (right arrow).
-I would like to climb them one and a half years later in 2016-11.
+I will climb them one and a half years later in 2016-11.
 Photos and trip report are in my blog:

 30) This is what the summit of Tidbinbilla Peak looks like.
-Towards the north is Camel Back (red arrow).
-The peak next to it is unnamed.
+Towards the north is Pierce Hill (red arrow).
+The peak next to it's right is Camels Hump.